 it looks great, you can't really just move it to a better location.

-Buying a luxury home (or one with potential) in a rough neighbourhood would be an unwise investment unless you plan to be Lord of the Manor in your own fiefdom.
+Buying a luxury home (or one with potential) in a rough neighbourhood isn't a smart investment.

 This evaluation principle refers to the actual value of an amenity or feature of the property.
 Value is not determined by the cost investment in a property, but by the value derived from it.
 For example, take two identical homes, side by side.
 They're exactly the same except one homeowner had to spend twice as much to create a well because his home was situated on solid granite and the neighbour's home on clay.
 The market value for these two homes would be the same because the value is based on the water produced and not the cost of obtaining it.

 Where the advantage comes into play is if you buy a fixer upper for the right price relative to its location and general physical condition.
 If you're a novice renovator, invite a trusted contractor to accompany you on the inspection.
 This way, you'll have some idea of the cost to renovate the fixer upper and whether it would be a prudent investment.

 Another consideration is if you intend to live in the house during the renovation.
 Obviously, it's not a great experience living with construction going on every day and all that entails.